 As we optimize our client’s sites, we focus a lot of our attention on the visitor’s ability to convert on the site, primarily through calls-to-action (CTA).
 That is… on any page, are there obvious calls to action to connect with the client in some way?
 Too many people focus in on a home page or a contact page… but every page should have a variety of calls to action.
 Not too many to confuse or irritate the visitor… but enough to help them understand the next steps they can take and how to take them.

-There are 3 typical placements for your calls-to-action on any given page within your site:
+There are several placements for your calls-to-action on any given page within your site:

 - In-Stream – this is the strongest CTA, placing a link, button, or image that’s relevant to your content will convert those who are interested who are reading the content you’ve shared.

 We aren’t done yet, but we’ve increased our number of leads from ~5 per month to over 140 leads per month.
 That’s an off-the-chart improvement!
 And without us changing the volume of people visiting the site.
-Same site, same content… but a 2,800% improvement in conversions simply by ensuring there are calls-to-action on every piece of content that we produce.
-These aren’t in-your-face blinking banner ads… they’re just simple buttons, graphics or even textual links.
+Same site, and the same content… but a 2,800% improvement in conversions simply by ensuring there are calls to action on every piece of content that we produce.
+These aren’t in-your-face blinking banner ads… they’re just simple buttons, graphics, or even textual links.

 Finding a call-to-action within your content and site should be easy.
 Your audience shouldn’t have to wonder about what action they might do next, be sure to tell them what to do next.
 If you do tell them, they will come.

 Disclosure: Martech Zone is an affiliate of Ezoic and we included our affiliate link in this article.